grdshch/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

+As we can see, mean total number has increased after filling missing values, median has become closer to the mean value.

 ## Are there differences in activity patterns between weekdays and weekends?

 ```r
 getDayType <- function(z) {